foundry-vtt-community/wiki.js/development/guides/vite.md

 If you're using `vite-plugin-svelte` from within an ES module, you should know that it expects to import a commonjs file.
 To handle that, you will need to rename that file to `.cjs` and explicitly name it as the config file for the plugin.

 ### Full `vite.config.ts`

+With all of the caveats above accounted for, the Lancer system's config file looks like this:

 `vite.config.ts`:
 ```typescript